ziapeltagames/six-winters/docs/MISSION_DESIGN.md

 # General Mission Design Philosophy

 Missions fall into a number of broad categories: exploration, alliance, infiltration, and quest.
-Each of these categories somewhat dictates a direction for how the quest should evolve.
+Each of these categories somewhat dictates a direction for how the mission should evolve.
 The difficulty of a mission, a number from 1-10, also provides some guidance to mission construction.
-Within those broad constraints is quite a bit of latitude, however.
+Within those broad constraints is quite a bit of latitude.

 ## Mission Overview